Warp2063/teched-102/class-05/class-05.md

         git clone <URL>

     and press Enter.
-The repository will be cloned locally.
+A new directory will be created with the same name as the repository, and it will create a local copy.

 <br>